maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 In home computer interpreters, `FOR/NEXT` loops are much faster than loops constructed using `IF/THEN`.
 This is because the values of the *aexpr*s are calculated only once when the loop is first encountered, and then cached on the runtime stack for future reference.
 This avoids having to calculate them or look them up every time through the loop, which is how the same loop using an `IF` would work.

 Additionally, the starting position of the loop is saved on the stack in the same manner as a `GOSUB`, meaning the loop does not have to search through the list of statements to find the top of the loop.
 If the loop is not yet complete, which is typically the majority of times, it can move back to the correct statement immediately.
-This feature can dramatically increase performance.
+This feature can dramatically increase performance over the same loop using an IF/THEN.

-Even in compiled versions, which calculate the statement locations for all branches and thus makes branching much faster, skipping the repeated calculations of the *aexpr*s can still result in noticeable performance improvements.
+Even in compiled versions, which calculate the statement locations for all branches and thus makes branching much faster, skipping the repeated calculations of the *aexpr*s in the IF can still result in noticeable performance improvements.

 Some dialects from the early microcomputer era do not have FOR/NEXT loops, the most prominent example being Tiny BASIC.
-Code for these interpreters will use `IF/THEN` for looping, and run very slow as a result.
+Code for these interpreters will use IF/THEN for looping, and run very slow as a result.
 A few dialects, notably Atari and Sinclair, do not cache the memory location of the first statement in the block, but cache the line number instead.
 These dialects also run slowly, as they have to search through the entire program to find the top of the loop over and over again.
 This led to various platform-specific tricks intended to improve performance.

 All of these run essentially instantaneously in RetroBASIC as it can access any line directly, so no tricks need to be used to improve performance.